Mercedes-Benz F700: DiesOtto engine

+The F 700 used the newly developed DiesOtto engine.
+It is a twin turbocharged four-cylinder engine with a displacement of 1.8 liters, direct injection, variable compression, and an output of 175 kW and 400 Nm.
+The F 700 can accelerate from 0 to 100 km/h (62 mph) in 7.6 seconds.
+The top speed was limited to 200 km/h.

+The most important element of the new DiesOtto technology is the spatial ignition combustion at partial load.
+This is a very efficient combustion process, similar to that of a diesel engine, and is particularly advantageous at low and medium speeds.
+The air-fuel mixture ignites on its own.
+The F 700 starts like a conventional gasoline engine using a spark plug, which is also used under high loads.
+Exhaust gas purification is carried out by a standard three-way catalytic converter.
+The electric motor in the F 700 offers advantages, especially in urban driving, and provides an additional 15 kW for acceleration.

+Chassis

+Another new invention called Pre-Scan is used for the first time in the F 700.
+Two lidar laser scanners integrated into the headlights scan the road ahead of the vehicle and detect irregularities.
+The active suspension system, ABC (Active Body Control), processes the information from the road irregularities to enhance driving comfort.
+It was introduced in production under the name Magic Body Control in 2013 in the Mercedes-Benz Type 222.

 PRE-SCAN suspension

 PRE-SCAN suspension was an upgrade of Active Body Control.
 Using PRE-SCAN suspension, the car not only reacts highly sensitively to uneven patches of road surface, but also acts in an anticipatory manner.
 PRE-SCAN uses two laser sensors in the headlamps as “eyes” that produce a precise picture of the road's condition.
-From this data, the control unit computes the´parameters for the active suspension settings in order to provide the highest level of comfort.
+From this data, the control unit computes the parameters for the active suspension settings in order to provide the highest level of comfort.

 PRE-SCAN was an early prototype of Magic Body Control (with Road Surface Scan), that was introduced in 2013 on the Mercedes-Benz S-Class (W222).
 The series version uses visual light twin optical stereo cameras instead of laser.